brikis98/yevgeniy-brikman-homepage/_posts/2026-02-03-computer-backup-options.md

 <!--
 TODO:

-- Fix filtering for "Launched" and "Pricing" so you can use a slider to set a minimum or maximum year/price
 - Add support for parsing filter options from the URL, so you can link to specific configurations
 - Fill in filtered URLs in the post
 - Check all data...
 Maybe have Gemini and ChatGPT each take a crack at the YAML?